sergepaulc/Meerkat/README.md

 - The product design and architecture
 - The product features
 - The road map and the key milestones
-- The releases
+- The product releases
-- The Customer feedback
-- The product bugs
+- The product tests and bugs
-- The beta testing of the product
+- The beta testing of the product and the customer feedback
 - The team members
+- The risk in the development and launch of the product

 All those features are provided in an easy-to-use workflow through a Web interface.